- Organizations may have very specific internship opportunities, job descriptions, and application processes (an example of this is the NBC Olympics)

 - In other cases, students "pitch" an internship possibility to an organization.
 A student might come into contact with an individual or company and can suggest ways in which they could help through an internship.
 Then someone from the organization works with the student and the faculty or staff internship sponsor to craft the description and expectations.

-Before you see the professional development coordinator, do your research and check out IC's Internship and Job Database.
+Before you see the Career Engagement Specialist, do your research and check out IC's Internship and Job Database.

 It's important to figure out exactly what opportunities you'll have in an internship.
 Just working for a "big name" company or on a big film shoot may seem tempting, but if all they can offer you is getting coffee and coiling cables, you soon will be quite unhappy.